 Falling object accidents pose a serious threat to workers, particularly on construction sites where massive building materials are used to erect high-rises and other tall buildings.
 However, even small objects, such as a tape measure, can be deadly to those on the ground when dropped from several stories up.
 When working with heavy machinery, large building materials, and exceedingly great heights, the risk of death is that much higher.

-No matter how minor or severe, if you or a family member has been injured or worse in a construction accident, please contact the workplace accident attorneys at Wingate, Russotti, Shapiro & Halperin, LLP today for a free and thorough consultation about your rights and options.
+No matter how minor or severe, if you or a family member has been injured or worse in a construction accident, please contact the workplace accident attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP today for a free and thorough consultation about your rights and options.
 You may be able to recover significant financial support through workers’ compensation as well as through a personal injury claim against the at-fault party.

 Do not wait to speak with a dedicated lawyer about your case.
 The longer you wait to file damages, the less chance you will have of recovering the full and fair amount of compensation you are owed.
 Dial (212) 986-7353 today.